Solitai7e/SSCompendium/compendium/compendium.rst

     Life does this very weirdly, we never really figured out exactly what it does - sometimes it does speed up/down, but sometimes it speeds up waiting souls and such... the unlink basically makes the System *think* it's getting souls so that should be fine.

 Does the unlink mean all timelines from 2167 on out are annihilated?
 So if someone claims to be a time traveler from 2200, can we be sure he is lying?
     Well... not entirely.
 If they time-travelled to beyond 2200 first without advancing time (before the destructive voids were instantiated across the timeline) and then back, they have technically come from 2200 but from a now removed timeline.
 That means their history is nonexistant and breaks causality from a in-System perspective.
-However, the chance of humans finidng the technology to transcend time and jump across branches straight is nihil, as it's a very advanced technique, even in LFE.
+However, the chance of humans finding the technology to transcend time and jump across branches straight is nihil, as it's a very advanced technique, even in LFE.

 Is the alternate universe in which I never signed up for the Project part of Life's possibility tree?
 If so will there be a branch of the LFE timeline where I never existed?
     There is an alternate branch here in Life, but not in LFE - the unlink practically destroys all other branches from the point it merges into Systemspace2.